 At the end of May, Europeans will elect a new European Parliament and soon after a new European Commission will begin its five-year mandate.
-The political changing of the guard in the European Union (EU) comes at a time of economic recovery: per capita income has been growing by about two percent annually for the last three years, and growth has recently returned to every EU member state.
+The political changing of the guard in the European Union (EU) takes place after a period in which the European economy recovered from the economic crisis: per capita income has been growing by about two percent annually for the last three years, and growth has recently returned to every EU member state.
 Unemployment has been falling across the EU in the last year and now stands at an average of 6.7 percent – marking a new all-time low.
-It seems that Europe is doing well: the economic tide is rising and, for the first time since the outbreak of the global financial crisis in 2008, all boats are lifting.
+But are these developments reflected in the daily lives of Europeans?
+This question seems even more pressing as recently, the economic recovery seems to slow down.

 Getting to grips with social conditions across the EU